ypinhsuan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

-:bulb: **Tip:** Make use of the find-class command to filter the displayed student class list to your desired class.
+:bulb: **Tip:** Make use of the find-class command to filter the displayed class list to your desired class.
 You can now type in index 1 directly to edit the name of that class.

 </div>